 - Overall, a balance should exist between the focus on the remedial, enrichment, and acceleration aspects of the program.
 In some cases, students could work on an independent study program.

-- Periodically take time to evaluate all aspects of the intervention program.
+- Periodically take time to assess all aspects of the intervention program.
 Adjustments can be made as needed.

 Summary

 Within the master schedule, a defined time for intervention should be established.
-The opportunity for flexibility and fluidity are essential components of the organizational plan.
+Effective use of common planning time is the key to a successful intervention program.
+The opportunity for flexibility and fluidity are essential components.
 Remedial support and opportunities for enrichment and acceleration are an extension of the teaching/learning process.